 Stuck in a traffic jam?
 Don’t waste time staring into space, honking at other cars or mulling over yesterday’s work presentation.
 Instead, add a healthy twist to your work commute with some easy-to-do, in-car exercises.

 - Turn the neck to one side, hold for five seconds.
 Repeat on the other side.
 Repeat two to five times as required.

 - Sit upright and look down all the way (chin to chest) until you feel the stretch on the back of your head and your neck region.
 Hold for five seconds.
-Repeat five times.
+Repeat two to five times as required.

 - Sitting straight, rotate your trunk to one side.
 Hold for five seconds.
 Repeat on the other side.

 - From a normal sitting position in the car, slowly roll your bottom (forward) away from the seat so as to form an arch in the small of your back.
 Hold for five seconds and slowly roll your back flat against the seat.
-Repeat this process a few times.
+Repeat this process two to five times as required.
 This helps to mobilise your back, especially if you are unable to sit for long periods due to backache or stiffness.

 These in-car exercises are easy and safe for most people.
-It is normal to feel some stretching in the muscles and soft tissues while doing these exercises, but do stop if you experience any pain.
+It is normal to feel some stretching in the muscles and soft tissues while doing these exercises.
+Do not overstretch and stop the exercise if you experience pain.

 Term of Use / Disclaimer

 All information provided within this web and mobile application is intended for general information and is provided on the understanding that no surgical and medical advice or recommendation is being rendered.
 Please do not disregard the professional advice of your physician.